 I’m sure you have goals in life, it’s time you had a few for your shipping strategy too.
 Once you’re all set with your shipping policy, the next thing you need to focus on is establishing your shipping goals.

 Shipping goals define what you want to accomplish with your eCommerce shipping strategy.
 Though goals may vary depending on the type of business you’re running, there are a few that reside in the core of your strategy if you’re shipping physical products.

 - Decrease Costs

 - Expand your reach

-In the age of automation, doing repetitive tasks is the most outdated habit, you’re guilty of pursuing.
-You’re probably wasting your time and resources on things that a lot of tools and software can do it at much lower costs.
+In the age of automation, doing repetitive tasks is the most outdated habit you’re guilty of pursuing.
+You’re probably wasting your time and resources on things that a lot of tools and software can do at much lower costs.

 And this is why you must choose your shipping software to simplify your tasks and add value to your business.
-A quintessential shipping software will help you compare shipping rates, print labels, integrate your sales channels with them along with automating your notifications and doing plenty more things for your business that you’re deprived of.
+A Quintessential shipping software will help you compare shipping rates, print labels, integrate your sales channels with them along with automating your notifications and doing plenty of other things for your business that you’re deprived of.

 But in the process of choosing a good shipping software, here are the fundamental things you must look at:

 - Bulk Order processing:

 - Inventory management